osick/repo-ctx/docs/mcp_tools_reference.md

 ```
 Successfully indexed fastapi/fastapi using github provider.
-You can now search for it using gitlab-fuzzy-search or gitlab-get-docs.
+You can now search for it using repo-ctx-fuzzy-search or repo-ctx-docs.
 ```

 ### What Gets Indexed